 - Control.
 Your website is the “hub” of your online marketing strategy.
 This is where the leads and conversions happen.
 Having a self-hosted WordPress site means you own that particular piece of digital real estate.
 You decide what can be posted and when.
 In contrast, you are an invitee on all the rest of your digital footprint.
 When you have accounts on Facebook, Twitter, LinkedIn, Pinterest, directories, Yelp and Google+ you are at the mercy of those platform owners as to what can and cannot be published.
 If there is a change in Facebook TOS there is little you can do about it.
 But if you have built a loyal following on your WordPress website you won’t be nearly as adversely impacted as a business that relied only on social media sites.

 WordPress really is a no brainer solution for most small business applications.
-Having a WordPress site for your small business does not mean you won't be engaging the services of professionals, you'll need professional graphics and images, but it does mean that a small business can compete with a giant on a much more level playing field.
+Having a WordPress site for your small business does not mean you won’t be engaging the services of professionals, you’ll need professional graphics and images, but it does mean that a small business can compete with a giant on a much more level playing field.
 Utilize the expertise of WordPress marketing experts to generate leads online.